dcherino/Merchants-Bills/README.md

 One of the most instersting thing has been working using Sagas.
 Personally, I have always used redux + thunks as my state management tool, but after working in this app, I can seen the advantages that sagas offer on big scales.

 I would like to flag that as I was running out of time, I only added tests where I considered it was more relevant for this project.
 Normally, I would try to cover most of the app.
 Please, let me know if these are enough.

+## Improvements

+There are some improvements that I would like to do if I had more time to work on this application.
+These improvements are:

+* Mobile version.
+It is not fully adapted for mobile version now, but should be very easy to do.
+* Increase test coverage.

 ## Challenges